Race for Position at K1 Speed During Grid Night

 - Can’t find a way around a driver?
 Don’t get frustrated and start bumping them, or even worse, dive-bomb into a gap that’s rapidly closing.
 That’s sloppy and lacks skill.
 Play the smart game instead and make them nervous.
 Fill their peripheral vision by moving to the left and right behind them.
 This kind of pressure can force a mistake and allow an opportunity for you to pass cleanly.

-If you come out for Grid Night and are hungry for more races of its kind, then start racing in our GoPro Challenge GP, Teen Cup, and Junior League race series!
+If you come out for Grid Night and are hungry for more races of its kind, then start racing in our Challenge GP, Teen Cup, or Junior League race series!

 These championship races are held once a month and gives you more qualifying laps and more race laps for position.
 Points are tallied up as the season progresses, and our top three winners receive some great prizes!
 Plus, it’s a great chance for you to meet other dedicated and passionate K1 Speed racers – like yourself!